envoyproxy/gateway/site/content/en/latest/tasks/traffic/backend.md

 ## Motivation
 The Backend API was added to support several use cases:
 - Allowing users to integrate Envoy with services (Ext Auth, Rate Limit, ALS, ...) using Unix Domain Sockets, which are currently not supported by K8s.
 - Simplify [routing to cluster-external backends][], which currently requires users to maintain both K8s `Service` and `EndpointSlice` resources.

 ## Warning

 Similar to the K8s EndpointSlice API, the Backend API can be misused to allow traffic to be sent to otherwise restricted destinations, as described in [CVE-2021-25740][].
 A Backend resource can be used to:
 - Expose a Service or Pod that should not be accessible
 - Reference a Service or Pod by a Route without appropriate Reference Grants
 - Expose the Envoy Proxy localhost (including the Envoy admin endpoint)

 For these reasons, the Backend API is disabled by default in Envoy Gateway configuration.
 Envoy Gateway admins are advised to follow [upstream recommendations][] and restrict access to the Backend API using K8s RBAC.

 ## Restrictions

 The Backend API is currently supported only in the following BackendReferences:
 - [HTTPRoute]: IP and FQDN endpoints
+- [TLSRoute]: IP and FQDN endpoints
 - [Envoy Extension Policy] (ExtProc): IP, FQDN and unix domain socket endpoints
 - [Security Policy]: IP and FQDN endpoints for the OIDC providers

 The Backend API supports attachment the following policies:
 - [Backend TLS Policy][]

 Certain restrictions apply on the value of hostnames and addresses.
 For example, the loopback IP address range and the localhost hostname are forbidden.